Ertuğrul Bey (character): Season 3

 After migrating to the west and becoming the Bey, Ertuğrul faces Ural of the rich Çavdar trade-veterans.
 Although Ural isn't the Bey of his tribe, he seeks more and more power, becoming jealous of Ertuğrul for his bravery and closeness to the Sultan.
 Meanwhile, the Templars who have infiltrated Hanlı Pazar, led by Hancı Simon, seek to kill Ertuğrul as he did to the Templars years back.
 Ertuğrul defeats Hancı Simon and conquers Hanlı Pazar, leaving Ural more jealous than ever.
 However, Ural is soon accused of killing the Tekfur of Karacahisar and killing Ertuğrul’s alps and is sentenced to death, although he is saved by the devious Emir Sadettin with the support of Ural’s sister Aslıhan, who holds a grudge against Ertuğrul for declining to marry her.
-After the death of his father Candar Bey, Ural seeks help from the new Tekfur of Karacahisar, Vasilius, who wants to rid the Turks of the land, but Ural is killed by Ertuğrul, with the help of Ural’s noble brother Aliyar, in an attempt to become the Bey of the Çavdar.
+After the death of his father Candar Bey, Ural seeks help from the new Tekfur of Karacahisar, Vasilius, who wants to rid the Turks of the land, but Ural is killed by Ertuğrul, with the help of Ural’s noble brother Aliyar, in their struggle to punish the oppressor and stop his oppression, later he becomes the Bey of the Çavdar.
 After Vasilius kills Aliyar and Ertuğrul’s adoptive brother Doğan Alp, he is killed by a vengeful Ertuğrul.
 With Ertuğrul’s second son Savcı Bey being born, the Sultan makes Ertuğrul the Uç Bey angering Emir Sadettin who vows to end Ertuğrul, unsuccessfully framing him for poisoning the Sultan.
 At the end of the season, Ertuğrul falls into an ambush set by the new Tekfur of Karacahisar, Ares.